 Is Professional Branding Really worth it?

 To know your Business’ values and strengths is not the only condicio sine qua non (indispensable condition).
 You must also be able to communicate it effectively and transversally.
 Too often, I see businesses without visual consistency.
 A Branding is not just a Logo.
-It is an all-encompassing kit of parts: from Typography to Layout, From Graphic Elements and Icons to Color Palette and Photography – including Ads, Posters, Merchandising, Animation, Brochures, Mailers, Web/App Design and all Marketing collateral.
+It is an all-encompassing kit of parts: from Typography to Layout, From Graphic Elements and Icons to Color Palette and Photography – including Ads, Posters, Merchandising, Animation, Brochures, Mailers, Web Design or App Design and all Marketing collateral.

 When a connector or an element of recognisability, is missing, the Brand looks dishevelled.